Abhi19990628/Tech-Wizard-Internship-Assignment/README.md

 - Django
 - Django REST Framework
-- MongoDB (or your choice of database)
+- Postgresg - MongoDB (or your choice of database)
-- React.js (or your chosen frontend framework)

 ## Setup